poti0n/100daysofhacking/README.md

 ### Day 96 + 97 + 98
 A couple days of reading C book and 1 day of dealing with complications of my current unusual setup

+### Day 99
+Got a lot done for my security camera project.
+Would be pretty cool if I could finish it tomorrow